Branch and Price for Submodular Bin Packing: Introduction

+Several recent works show that, under various assumptions on probabilistic distributions, BPCC and DRBP are equivalent to or well-approximated by a deterministic optimization problem, namely, submodular BP (SMBP).
+It is shown in \cite{cohen2019overcommitment} that, BPCC has an SMBP formulation, if item sizes $\mu$ follow independent Gaussian distributions; SMBP also provides an upper bound for BPCC with item sizes $\mu$ under general independent distributions over bounded intervals (we note that then SMBP becomes a restriction of BPCC, and thus its solution is always feasible to BPCC.).
+It is shown in \cite{zhang2018ambiguous} that DRBP has an SMBP formulation, if distributions in $\mathscr{D}$ have the same mean values and the same diagonal covariance matrix.

+Given the applicability of the previous assumptions, SMBP is an appealing alternative formulation to BPCC and DRBP, as it can be solved optimally in a finite time, while the convergence rate of SAA methods for BPCC and DRBP depends on the number of samples.
+SMBP already finds its applications in cloud computing \citep{cohen2019overcommitment}, surgery planning \citep{deng2019chance}, and operating room planning \citep{wang2021chance}.
+The environment is highly dynamic for these applications, and uncertainty plays a significant role in practical models.
+These applications give rise to a need for efficient algorithms to solve SMBP.

+In this paper, we study the exact algorithms for solving SMBP.
+SMBP has the following Binary Nonlinear Programming formulation:

+where $a_i,b_i$ are parameters inferred from the distribution of $\mu_i$.
+This formulation is a compact nonlinear version of \eqref{bp}.
+We remark that the left-hand side of the constraint \eqref{master.submod.cap} is a submodular function over $x$ \citep{atamturk2008polymatroids}, so SMBP is named after this function.
+A constraint in the form of \eqref{master.submod.cap} with $y_j$ fixed to 1 is called a submodular knapsack constraint.

+To solve SMBP, the state-of-art exact algorithm uses general-purpose integer-programming solvers to solve its Binary Second-Order Conic Programming (BSOCP) reformulation \citep{zhang2018ambiguous}, which valid inequalities can further strengthen \cite{atamturk2008polymatroids}.
+The experiment in \cite{zhang2018ambiguous} shows that small instances with item number $n$ up to $40$ and bin numbers $m$ up to 10 can be solved to optimality by this exact algorithm.

-The Dantzig-Wolfe (DW) decomposition is a well-known approach to solving large classical BPs: a BP is reformulated into a set cover formulation based on enumerating all feasible packing patterns; then its continuous relaxation is solved using a column generation approach (\cite{gilmore1961linear}).The branch-and-price algorithm integrates column generation with the branch-and-bound algorithm and is the state-of-the-art exact method for solving classical BPs (\cite{wei2020new, delorme2016bin}).
-To solve the SMBP efficiently, we use the DW decomposition and develop a branch-and-price algorithm.
-In our DW decomposition of the SMBP, we use the classical set cover reformulation for the classical BPs (\cite{gilmore1961linear}), but with nonlinear pricing problems.
-These are submodular knapsack problems with linear objective functions, but submodular capacity utilisation functions.
+The intuition underlying this paper is that the Dantzig-Wolfe (DW) decomposition is a promising approach to tackling large-scale classical BPs: a BP is reformulated into a set cover formulation based on enumerating all feasible packing patterns; then its continuous relaxation is solved using a column generation approach \citep{gilmore1961linear}.
+The branch-and-price algorithm integrates column generation with the branch-and-bound algorithm.
+It is the state-of-the-art exact algorithm for solving DW decomposition of classical BPs \citep{wei2020new, delorme2016bin}.